cmualgos/cmualgos.github.io/_posts/2018-09-12-matchings-via-LPs.md

 Recall that $\partial v$ is the set of edges incident to vertex $v$.
 (The proof showed that the extreme points of this polytope are precisely perfect matchings in $G$.)
-For non-bipartite graphs, we obseved that the above LP was not an accurate representation of the perfect matching
+For non-bipartite graphs, we observed that the above LP was not an accurate representation of the perfect matching
 polytope: e.g., for the $3$-cycle, the above polytope is non-empty, even though there are no perfect matchings.
 And we mentioned Edmonds' theorem